For Dissertation Students

 If you are asking me to chair your dissertation:

-As a Higher Education Ph.D.
+As a Educational and Organizational Leadership Ph.D.
 Student:

 • Your dissertation should be on a topic for which I am a content area expert (see above for a list of content areas in which I am comfortable serving).